Mirjan-Ali-Sha/Satellite-Image-Classification/README.md

 My lightweight U‑Net—with combined Dice + Focal loss and appropriate regularization—achieves both high quantitative metrics (val Jaccard > 0.72, accuracy > 0.85) and qualitatively accurate masks on unseen test patches, demonstrating its effectiveness for multi‑class semantic segmentation of aerial imagery.<br>
 > You can download model and it's metadata from [model_data folder](https://github.com/Mirjan-Ali-Sha/Satellite-Image-Classification/tree/main/model_data)

+## Further Improvements:
+1. **More data sources:** Add other sensors (e.g. Sentinel‑1, Landsat) or extra layers (elevation, land‑cover) to boost accuracy.
+Also increasing datasets can help the model to fit with more possibilities
+2. **Stronger augmentations:** Try band‑specific noise, spectral shifts, elastic distortions to make the model more robust.
+3. **New architectures:** Test modern backbones (EfficientNet, Swin Transformer) or segmentation heads (DeepLabV3+) for better performance.
+4. **Increase Training Epochs:** For my limitations on Colab GPU I only train the model for 100 epochs.
+5. **Auto‑tuning:** Use tools like Optuna or Keras Tuner to find optimal learning rates, batch sizes, and weight decay.
+6. **Richer metrics:** Track per‑class precision/recall and IoU, and inspect confusion matrices to catch biases.
+7. **Light deployment:** Containerize the inference code (Docker + FastAPI) or build a simple Streamlit app to visualize and share results.